dustinpfister/blog_posts/_posts/threejs-examples-hamster-wheel.md

 I am experiencing a kind of burn out because I spend a great deal of time doing what I think I need to do, rather than what I want to do.
 Sadly often I end up spending all day writing these posts, and simple source code examples for such posts.
 As such there often is no time left over for working on any kind of real project that I truly would like to work on.
 So I thought that this kind of threejs example would be a nice break from the usual kind of post where I am just writing about some kind of method in a framework, or some kind of native javaScript feature.

 <!-- more -->

+## What to know before hand

+This is a threejs example that is intended for people that all ready have a solid grasp on the basics of threejs and are not looking to start making some actual projects of some kind.
+So this is not a getting stared post on threejs, let alone javaScript in general.
+So I assume that you have at least some basic working knowledge of threejs and javaScript and thus might gain something of value from reading this.
+If not you might want to start out with a getting started post on threejs, and maybe javaScript before starting to get into a framework like threejs.

 ## 1 - A Wheel Model